ImRohan7/SigmaX-Game-Engine/README.md

 1) Memory Manager

-2) Vector2D, Vector3D
+2) Very basic physics system with drag and force to move objects naturally per frame.

+3) Lua to store and parse data files to cretae different gameObjects

+4) Basic Game with Graphics Library GLib

+5) Maths such as Vectors, Matrices

-3) BitArray
+6) BitArray

-4) String class
+7) String class

-5) Game Controllers

-6) Game Objects
+8) Game Objects and cotrollers